NielDB/mongodb-sharded/README.md

     $ mvn spring-boot:run

-Alternatively, you can build an image to use in Docker or Kubernetes, set the correct connection string in `pets-app/src/main/resources/application.properties`.
+Alternatively, you can build an image to use in Docker or Kubernetes.
+Set the correct connection string in `pets-app/src/main/resources/application.properties`.
 Use maven to package the application to a .jar file with `mvn package`.
 Then use Docker to build the image when maven is done packaging:

     $ docker build -t pets .